-- An additional award of £1200 towards living costs in each year of study
+- A cash award of £1200 each year towards living costs

-- An additional award of £250 towards course costs each year of study to be loaded onto the students Keele card.
+- An additional award of £250 towards course costs each year of study to be loaded onto the student’s Keele card

 Please be aware that the scholarship is unable to provide full maintenance support so applicants must be able to provide evidence that they will be able to cover their living costs whilst studying.

-- Applicants must fall into one of the following immigration status groups and be unable to access UK government funding because of their current immigration status.
+Applicants must fall into one of the following immigration status groups and be unable to access UK government funding because of their current immigration status:

 - Dependents or partners of any of the above status groups, whose claim is dependent on a principal applicant.

 Applicants must be able to provide evidence of their status, under one of the above categories.